tymyrddin/purple/source/index.rst

 ----

-Security awareness program professionals are constrained in their ability to execute.
-The top three limitations are lack of leadership support, limited budgets and lack of time.
+Security awareness program professionals are often too constrained in their ability to execute.
+In which case, the top three limitations are usually lack of leadership support, limited budgets and lack of time.
 Of the three, lack of leadership support seems to have the greatest impact on awareness program maturity, followed immediately by the inability to engage employees and change behaviours, indicating that programs are not "sticking" the way leaders would like.

 .. toctree::
    :glob: